caiannello/WAV2VGM/README.md

 This utility requires Python 3.6+ to be installed, as well as the package manager, python3-pip.

-There are additional dependencies, listed in requirements.txt, which can be be installed from the command-line in Windows, Linux, or Mac by doing somethig similar to the following:
+There are additional dependencies, listed in requirements.txt, which can be be installed from the command-line in Windows, Linux, or Mac by doing something similar to the following:

 Windows:
 ```